-Parts - Two of: A - Gender

-B - Ethnicity

-C - Indigenous People

-D - Age

-E - Rulra/regional Australians
+A - Gender; B - Ethnicity; C - Indigenous People; D - Age; E - Rulra/regional Australians

-Recommended time: 25%

-Module 4: Sociological Research Methods Recommended time: 25%
+Module 4: Sociological Research Methods

 Students will be assessed against the criteria outlined below.
 Each unit will be assessed by means of homework assignments, in class essays and research tasks.
 A midyear exam in Term 2 will assess the first three units.
 Students will also complete a major Personal Investigation in Term 3.